nunomdmarques/Rockbuster-Stealth-Data-Analysis_Project/README.md

 [Check the repository](https://github.com/nunomdmarques/Rockbuster-Stealth-Data-Analysis_Project) to find examples of SQL code written to query the dataset, as well as a data dictionary for the dataset and the final presentation with visualizations and conclusions

 ## Tools
-Postgre SQL was used for the analysis.
+Postgre SQL was used for the storage and analysis of the data.
 Tableau was used for the visualizations

 ## Introduction
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime,the Rockbuster Stealth management team is planning to use its existing movie licenses to